weebNeedWeed/ws-intro-to-cfn/content/3-CloudFormation/3.1-Fundamental/3.1.3-Resources/_index.md

       ImageId: ami-0ff8a91507f77f867
 ```

-The latest ImageId some OSes is changed over time.
+The latest ImageId(or AMI) of some OSes is changed over time.
 Later on in this workshop, you will learn how to get the latest ImageId via the AWS Console.

 #### Reinforce your understanding